Home

 Notice how many of these words have a philosophical background?!

 TIP!
-When these German words crop up in a German text you are translating into English, then write them in italics - shows you are using the word deliberately and are aware that it doesn’t need an English equivalent!
+When these German words crop up in a German text you're translating into English, write them in italics - it shows you're using the word deliberately and are aware that it doesn’t need an English equivalent!

 German word